List of 'Allo 'Allo! characters: Edith Artois

 Edith Melba Artois (née La Fan) (Carmen Silvera) – René's wife, and the café's resident cabaret performer.
 However, her singing is so bad and tuneless (as René is once heard to comment: "my wife, who cannot carry a tune in a bucket...") that the cafe's customers stick cheese in their ears to block out the noise.
-Whilst René views her with disdain, she is also the subject of much romantic wooing by the local undertaker Monsieur Alfonse and the Italian Captain Alberto Bertorelli.
+Whilst René views her with disdain, she is also the subject of much romantic wooing by the local undertaker Monsieur Alfonse and the Italian Captain Alberto Bertorelli who wants to own the cafe.
+Although married to Rene, Edith spends most of the series posing as a wealthy available widow due to Rene's faked execution in Series 1.
+Rene (posing as his twin brother) is also forced to try and woo her again to regain control of his own business.
 Occasionally however there are hints of affection between the two, notably when reminiscing about their courtship.
 When Edith recreates their honeymoon dinner for their wedding anniversary Rene tells her "I don't deserve you" with apparent sincerity.
 Whenever she finds René embracing one of the waitresses, she usually asks "René!
 What are you doing 'olding that servant girl in your arms?".
 While René is constantly fêted as the 'hero of the resistance' it is usually Edith who comes up with the solution to any problem.